 Water directly benefits the Sacramento Valley's highly productive agriculture enterprises, which support the region's economy and communities; The Valley's water resources need to be managed to ensure that existing economic, social, and environmental systems endure indefinitely.

 The Coalition is composed of more than 8,600 farmers and wetlands managers encompassing more than 1.1 million irrigated acres and supported by local farm bureaus, resource conservation districts, County Agricultural Commissioners, and crop specialists with the University of California Cooperative Extension.
-It developed and submitted a Regional Plan for Action in 2003 the program has evolved significantly to reflect the regulatory priorities (e.g. groundwater quality) and initiatives (e.g., Basin Plan amendments) of the State Water Resources Control Board and the Central Valley Regional Water Quality Control Board (Water Board) in June 2003.
-To implement the Regional Plan for Action and to meet the Water Board's Irrigated Lands Regulatory Program (ILRP), the Coalition prepared and submitted its first Monitoring and Reporting Program Plan (MRPP) in April 2004 to the development of the groundwater quality assessment report for the Sacramento Valley, the Coalition and its thirteen (13) Subwatershed Groups have successfully maintained regulatory compliance for growers in an equitable and cost effective approach.
+Since the submittal of the Regional Plan for Action in 2003 the program has evolved significantly to reflect the regulatory priorities (e.g. groundwater quality) and initiatives (e.g., Basin Plan amendments) of the State Water Resources Control Board and the Central Valley Regional Water Quality Control Board (Water Board).
+From the submittal of the first Monitoring and Reporting Program Plan (MRPP) in April 2004 to the development of the groundwater quality assessment report for the Sacramento Valley, the Coalition and its thirteen (13) Subwatershed Groups have successfully maintained regulatory compliance for growers in an equitable and cost effective approach.